MKZuziak/IDA_2024_demo/README.md

 # IDA_2024_demo
 ## 1. Introduction
-This repository allows to re-create series of experiments presented in the paper, as well as running custom experiments using attached libraries for generating federated data splits and performing federated training.
+This repository allows to re-create series of experiments presented in the paper 'Amplified Contribution Analysis for Federated Learning', as well as run custom experiments using attached libraries for generating federated data splits and performing federated training.
 ## 2. How to Install
 a) Clone the repo using:
 ~~~